Entanglement and thermalization in open fermion systems: Models

-\textbf{Decay Rates:} We will also compute the rate of relaxation $\Delta$ to the steady state.
-This is obtained from the spectrum of the Liouvillean operator $\mathcal{L}$ as discussed in Section~\ref{sec:methods} and Appendix~\ref{sec:Appendix B}.
+We will also compute the rate of relaxation $\Delta$ to the steady state.
+This is obtained from the spectrum of the Liouvillean operator $\hat{\mathcal{L}}$ as discussed in Sec.~\ref{sec:methods} and Appendix~\ref{sec:Appendix A}.
 The inverse of this rate determines the time needed to come exponentially close to the steady state.
 The rate typically decreases with increasing system size $n$, either as an inverse polynomial $\Delta \sim 1/n^a$ or exponentially $\Delta \sim e^{- b n}$.